kuperov/fit/README.md

-Reads FIT exercise files from a Garmin or other ANT+ devices into R. Developed for a Garmin Edge 500, but likely to work with other devices, too.
+This package reads FIT exercise files from a Garmin or other ANT+ device into R. It was developed for a Garmin Edge 500, but will probably work with other devices, too.

 This package incorporates code from the [ANT+ FIT SDK](http://www.thisisant.com/resources/fit).